 Hillers et al. (2012) made the first global-scale comparison between the oceanic microseism sources derived from seismological observations and oceanographic modeling.
-The seismologically derived data (time resolution: 13 days; spatial resolution: 2.5° latitude \times 5° longitude) are the global back-projections of near-zero-lag P signals generated from the cross correlations of microseism P waves at seismic array (Landès et al., 2010).
-The modeled data (time resolution: 3 hours; spatial resolution: 1° latitude × 1.25° longitude) are a global extension of the numerical simulation by Kedar et al. (2008).
+The seismologically derived data (time resolution: 13 days; spatial resolution: $2.5^{\circ}$ latitude $\times 5^{\circ}$ longitude) are the global back-projections of near-zero-lag P signals generated from the cross correlations of microseism P waves at seismic array (Landès et al., 2010).
+The modeled data (time resolution: 3 hours; spatial resolution: $1^{\circ}$ latitude $\times 1.25^{\circ}$ longitude) are a global extension of the numerical simulation by Kedar et al. (2008).
 The two datasets are resampled to common resolutions for comparison.
-For the seismologically derived data, the backprojection is based on the relationship between the source-receiver distance and the horizontal slowness of teleseismic P wave.
+For the seismologically derived data, the back-projection is based on the relationship between the source-receiver distance and the horizontal slowness of teleseismic P wave.
 However, seismic phases that have common slownesses (e.g., P and PP waves) cannot be discriminated in this method (Gerstoft et al., 2008; Landès et al., 2010).
 Thus, the imaged sources are somewhat ambiguous.
 For the modeled data, coastal reflections of ocean waves, that can play a role in the ocean wave-wave interactions at near-coast regions (Longuet-Higgins, 1950; Ardhuin et al., 2011), are neglected.
 Due to the resonance of seismic waves in the water columns, bathymetry can have significant effect on the excitation of microseisms (Longuet-Higgins, 1950; Kedar et al., 2008; Hillers et al., 2012).
-The importance to account for the bathymetric effect on the microseism P-wave excitations has been addressed in several studies (e.g., Euler et al., 2014; Gal et al., 2015; Meschede et al., 2017).
+The importance to account for the bathymetric effect on the microseism P-wave excitations has been addressed in several studies (e.g., Euler et al., 2014; Meschede et al., 2017).
 Hillers et al. (2012) considered the bathymetric effect, but using the amplification factors derived by Longuet-Higgins (1950) for surface waves.

 Rascle and Ardhuin (2013) established an oceanographic hindcast database that includes global oceanic secondary microseism sources of a 3-hour time resolution and a 0.5° spatial resolution.
 Coastal reflections were accounted for in the modeling (Ardhuin et al., 2011).
 Regarding the bathymetric effect on microseism excitations, Gualtieri et al. (2014) proposed the formulae for body waves based on ray theory.
-Concerning the localization of noise sources, Li et al. (2020) developed a double-array method that can estimate the respective slownesses of the interfering waves, and thereby, provide better constrains for the determination of the correlated seismic phases.
-The microseism sources that are effective for the derivation of seismic signals from noise records, can be mapped by back-projecting the noise-derived signals along the ray paths of the correlated phases.
+Concerning the localization of noise sources, Li et al. (2020) developed a double-array method that can estimate the respective slownesses of the interfering waves at the two correlated seismic arrays, and thereby, provide better constrains for the determination of the correlated seismic phases.
+The microseism sources that are effective for the derivation of the signals from seismic noise records, can be mapped by back-projecting the noise-derived signals along the ray paths of the correlated phases.
 The double-array configuration eliminates the ambiguity in determining the effective source region (Fresnel zone).
-In this study, we integrate these new progresses to survey the associations of noise-derived body waves to ocean wave activity and microseism excitations.
+In this study, we integrate these new progresses to survey the associations of noise-derived body waves to ocean wave activities and microseism excitations.